-(2) There shall be an airline license, a boat license, a pedal-pub vehicle license, and a railroad license.
-The commission shall charge one dollar for each duplicate of an airline license, a pedal-pub vehicle license, or a railroad license.
+(2) There shall be an airline license, a boat license, a special party bus license, a pedal-pub vehicle license, and a railroad license.
+The commission shall charge one dollar for each duplicate of an airline license, a special party bus license, a pedal-pub vehicle license, or a railroad license.

 (3)(a) There shall be a manufacturer's license for alcohol and spirits, for beer, and for wine.
 The annual fee for a manufacturer's license for beer shall be based on the barrel daily capacity as follows:

 (i) 1 to 100 barrel daily capacity, or any part thereof, tier one;

 (ii) 100 to 150 barrel daily capacity, tier two;